Back to blog

 Why use a subdomain for Return-Path

-If your From: is [email protected], set Return-Path to [email protected] or similar.
+If your From domain is the main brand domain, set Return-Path to a bounce mailbox on a sending subdomain.
 This lets you publish a focused SPF record for the bounce subdomain, isolates bounce traffic from corporate mail, and keeps your main domain's reputation clean if your ESP rotates IPs.

 DNS record